×

 Can I make this keto red velvet cake without food coloring?

 Yes, absolutely.
-The food coloring is only there for the classic red velvet look and doesn’t affect the flavor or texture of the cake.
+The food coloring is only there for the classic red velvet look and does not change the flavor or texture of the cake.

-Without it, the cake will turn out more of a light cocoa brown color instead of bright red, but it will still taste just as good.
+Without it, the cake will be more of a light cocoa brown color, but it will still taste just as good.

 What cake pans work best for this recipe?